Akhilesh-Dubeyy/Akhilesh-Dubeyy.github.io/_teaching/teaching2.md

 ---
-title: "Mentor"
+title: "Subject Matter Expert"
 collection: teachings
-type: "Qiskit"
+type:
 permalink: /teaching/mentor
-venue: "IBM"
+venue:
-location: "Remote"
+location: "Remote and In Person"
-date: 2022-08-01
+date: 2020-04-01
 ---
 Worked as mentor in different events including:
-* Quantum Global Summer School 2023
-* IBM Quantum Challange Spring'23
-* IBM Quantum Challange Fall'22
+* Collaborated with students to help in completing homework assignments, identify lagging skills and correct weaknesses
+* Drilled students on subject matter and used flashcards and writing technique to improve recoil.